 - Nerve problems

-Your local foot specialist or podiatrist NYC Dr. Solomon of Podiatry Midtown specialists can better inform you about what’s causing your flat feet.
-Prominent New York foot doctor, Dr. Sophia Solomon, is trained to treat all causes of flat foot.
-As well as the above mentioned causes, flat foot can also be caused by:
+Your local foot specialist or podiatrist NYC at Podiatry Midtown specialists can better inform you about what’s causing your flat feet.
+Our prominent New York foot doctors are trained to treat all causes of flat foot.
+As well as the above-mentioned causes, the flat foot can also be caused by:

 Symptoms of Flat Feet